 Although Walker was unsure what career he would pursue, those who worked with him could predict his success.
 Justin Anderson, Director of Player Personnel for the Football program stated, “Rijo was diligent and hardworking, he was always trying to improve and was always all in.
 That is why I believe he is so successful now.”

 Please join us this year by making your commitment today.
 Cavaliers for Life who are recent graduates are eligible to participate in the Virginia Athletics Foundation’s Young Alumni Program, a way to directly impact Virginia Athletics through giving.
-For the first four years after graduation (two years for graduate students), the VAF will match a young alumnus’ gift up to $5,000, helping maximize their impact.
+For five years after graduation, the VAF will match a young alumnus’ gift up to $5,000, helping maximize their impact.

 CONNECT WITH VIRGINIA ATHLETICS

 Virginia Athletics Foundation added 9 new photos — at JOHN PAUL JONES ARENA.